 When learning about your child, your teacher may ask for your assistance.
 A secure way to communicate with your teacher is to download the MyTeachingStrategies® Family app (Apple App Store or Google Play).
 Family members who are granted access to MyTeachingStrategies® Family by their child's teacher can set up their user account and log in to MyTeachingStrategies® Family to access resources shared by the teacher and to send the teacher observations from home.
 For next steps, here's a supportive tutorial English Español

-This page last updated on August 25, 2020.
+This page last reviewed on August 4, 2021.
 Please contact Karen Allen with comments.